 Some college students have been drinking and doing a little partying at a hotel downtown.
 It is time for them to go home; but instead of getting into their vehicles and leaving, the party continues in the hotel lobby.
 Because of the alcohol, they are loud and disturbing other guests.
 They are asked to leave by the hotel clerk, but they ignore the clerk and continue with their partying.
 The police are called, and the partiers are arrested.

 A criminal record could put your current job or future job opportunities in jeopardy.

 What is the Sentence for 2nd Degree Criminal Trespassing?

 If a man or woman is charged with Second Degree Criminal Trespassing in Arapahoe or Adams County and found guilty, it is considered either a Class 2 or 3 misdemeanor and can result in a jail sentence in a county jail of up to one year.
 You may also be required to pay a fine of up to $1,000.
 There is much at stake if you have been contacted by the police regarding 2nd Degree Trespassing charges.
 You need the expertise of a knowledgeable criminal defense lawyer who has defended people charged with this offense and successfully defended them in the courtroom.

-O'Malley & Sawyer, LLC: Helping Clients Charged with Trespass
+Sawyer Legal Group, LLC: Helping Clients Charged with Trespass

 Colorado Second Degree Criminal Trespass Statute: 18-4-503